JetBlue Airways Corporation (JBLU) Reveals an Earnings Mystery

 JBLU’s Market Performance

-JBLU stocks went down by -0.05% for the week, with a monthly jump of 26.14% and a quarterly performance of 16.81%, while its annual performance rate touched 17.11%.
-The volatility ratio for the week stands at 5.37% while the volatility levels for the past 30 days are set at 4.16% for JetBlue Airways Corporation.
-The simple moving average for the period of the last 20 days is 10.74% for JBLU stocks with a simple moving average of 43.88% for the last 200 days.
+JBLU stocks went up by 1.09% for the week, with a monthly jump of 24.20% and a quarterly performance of 24.45%, while its annual performance rate touched 34.42%.
+The volatility ratio for the week stands at 5.98% while the volatility levels for the past 30 days are set at 4.67% for JetBlue Airways Corporation.
+The simple moving average for the period of the last 20 days is 6.29% for JBLU stocks with a simple moving average of 42.74% for the last 200 days.

 Analysts’ Opinion of JBLU